-The employment contracts of the Executive Committee members may provide for post-contractual non- competition undertakings up to a maximum of 12 months whereby the compensation for non-competition may not exceed the timely pro-rated fixed annual compensation prior to termination.
+The employment contracts of the Executive Committee members may provide for post-contractual non-competition undertakings up to a maximum of 12 months whereby neither the compensation for non-competition may not exceed the timely pro-rated fixed annual compensation prior to termination nor the average of the compensation of the last three financial years.

 There shall be an additional amount of 30% of the maximum aggregate compensation already approved for the Executive Committee for the relevant compensation period available for all members of the Executive Committee being appointed after the General Meeting which already resolved the maximum aggregate compensation for the Executive Committee.
 This additional amount applies separately for each compensation period for which approval has been granted by the General Meeting.
 The General Meeting is not required to approve the actual additional amount used.
-The additional amount may also be used as compensation for disadvantages relating to the change of position (in cash or in the form of share-based compensation) and in the event of promotions within the Executive Committee.
+The additional amount may also be used as compensation for disadvantages relating to the change of position (in cash or in the form of share-based compensation).